Skilled Representation In Divorce & Separation

 - Property division — All marital property must be divided equitably.

 Long after the divorce is final, the property settlement and separation agreement will govern all financial and custody issues.
-We view our role as making sure you identify what is most important to you, and negotiating an agreement that provides for your needs and allows you to move forward.
+I My role is to identify what is most important to you and negotiate an agreement that provides for your needs and allows you to move forward.